apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 ## Music

 Videos that are based on music.
+Some special performances of songs, unique covers, parodies, music sketches, or just intersting ways for a song to be played live.

 - **[The Killers - _Somebody Told Me_](https://www.youtube.com/watch?v=sdNYBvNXBLs)**.
 A legit link to the song with no memes whatsoever.